Activision Blizzard boss Bobby Kotick to step down next week

-Controversial Activision Blizzard CEO Bobby Kotick is to leave his role next week.
+Controversial Activision Blizzard CEO Bobby Kotick is set to leave his role next week.

 Kotick became CEO of Activision in 1991 after purchasing a 25 per cent share in the near-bankrupt company the previous year.
 Over the next 32 years, he headed up the company as it grew to become one of the biggest and most influential pillars in the world of video games, acquiring a number of other studios on the way.